Squarespace/introduction-to-react-workshop/README.md

-## 06 Create Profile
+## 07 Select Avatar

-In this step, the code we are writing is within these files:
+In this step, the code we are writing is within `src/components/ProfileForm.js`
-`src/App.js`
-`components/FormInput.js`
-`components/ProfileForm.js`

-In this step we add a form to create profiles, using similar techniques that we used in earlier steps.
-Note that the avatar is not customizeable yet.
-That functionality will be implemented in a follow-up step.
+We will want to copy the `src/components/AvatarSelection.js` file over to the main `src/components` directory

+In this step we are copying the `AvatarSelection` component over to the main src directory and implementing it within `ProfileForm`.
+This enabled selecting a custom avatar when creating profiles.